 Are you interested in applying for scholarships to support your future or current graduate degree?
-Did you know you need to apply almost one year in advance?
-Graduate Studies and Postdoctoral Affairs (GSPA) is offering a host of resources to support students in pursuit of funding.
+Did you know you need to apply several months in advance?
+Resources are available to support you in pursuing graduate funding.

 The major federal and provincial scholarships provide financial support to high-caliber graduate students who demonstrate strong academic excellence, research ability/potential and outstanding professional or personal achievements.